dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 Additionally, for Conda environments, you can use the `--conda-env` option in the `#connect` command to use the environment.

-For example, if you create a conda environment `condaenvpython3.9` and use the python3.9 version.
+For example, if you create a conda environment `condaenvpython3.9` to use the python==3.9 version:
 ```
 conda create -n condaenvpython3.9 python==3.9
 conda activate condaenvpython3.9